3w3r/Patchwork/Docs/Get-List.md

 In the simplest example, the client will call this endpoint with no querystring parameters at all.
 In this case, the Patchwork toolkit will assume that it should return to the caller a list of all records from the table.
-Patchwork will automatically apply a default ordering to order the records by the primary key and limit the result size to the default paging size set for the overall server.
-While the default page size can be configured at application startup, if the application omits this configuration, Patchwork will use a default page size of 25 records.
+Patchwork will automatically apply a default ordering to order the records by the primary key and limit the result size to the default `limit` set for the overall server.
+While the default `limit` can be configured at application startup, if the application omits this configuration, Patchwork will use a default `limit` of 25 records.

 When a calling the GET endpoint with like this operation: